csscomb/csscomb.chocmixin/README.md

 # CSScomb mixin for Chocolat

 This mixin adds [CSScomb](http://csscomb.com) support to [Chocolat](http://chocolatapp.com).
-CSScomb is a tool for sorting CSS properties in specific order
+CSScomb is a tool for sorting CSS properties in specific order.
+Version 2.0 of the mixin changes to [csscomb.js](https://github.com/csscomb/csscomb.chocmixin).
+If for some reason you would like to go back to the PHP version, you can grab that release [here](https://github.com/csscomb/csscomb.chocmixin/releases/tag/v1.0.2).

 ## Requirements